roninMo/2d-Intro-Unity-Project/README.md

 The state machine pattern untangles a whole bunch of logic for moving the character around and makes it a lot easier to build heaps of functionality for your character without creating clutter or tripping over your current functionality.

 A good example of what I mean is:
 * Say you have functionality implemented for moving your character around on the ground, and you want a different type of movement in the air.
-Building all the conditional logic for this is fine, until you then implement jumping, wall sliding, wall jumping, crouching, etc, all on top of that
+Building all the conditional logic for this is fine, until you then implement jumping, wall sliding, wall jumping, crouching, etc, all on top of that. `The Problem is:`

         The physics for your movement will override the logic of your wall jump, all the conditionals tangle together into a cluttered mess.
 It's really annoying, and state machine stops that.pyenv